What if my partner compares me to someone else?

 I’m thinking about becoming polyamorous.
 But what if my partner compares me to his or her other partners?

-That's a question I hear often.
-Not quite as often as "how do you decide who's sleeping with whom?" or "don't you get jealous?"
-But it's common for people to ask me "What if he compares me to somebody else?
-What if he has two lovers, and he compares me to her?"
+I hear this often.
+Not quite as often as “How do you decide who’s sleeping with whom?” or “Don’t you get jealous?”
+But it’s common for people to ask me “What if he compares me to somebody else?”

 And, honestly, I think that’s a good thing.
 I want my lovers to compare me to their other lovers, for reasons I’ll get to in a minute.
 But first, let’s unpack the question a bit.

 The question assumes quite a bit of subtext.
 When someone asks me “What if he compares me to his other lover,” the subtext I see inside the question is the assumption that such a comparison would go badly.
 Presumably, a person who believes himself or herself to be absolutely the bee’s knees wouldn’t approach being compared with other folks with fear and trepidation.